xuliyan/TauLeptonFlavor/README.md

 For MC, copy scripts from /Scripts/Tau3MuMC and rename them to select3Mu.C cd Selection
 ./runSelectionGEN.sh
-For Normalization, copy scriptz from /Scripts/Ds2MuPiData and rename them to selectDsPhiPi.X cd Selection
+For Normalization, copy scripts from /Scripts/Ds2MuPiData and rename them to selectDsPhiPi.C cd Selection
 ./runSelection.sh